polettix/ETOOBUSY/_posts/2021-04-25-all-partitions-equal-sets.md

 - the list of `@items` representing the set we want to partition.
 Its size represents $n \cdot $k$.

-The initial `if` checks if we want to go to a short route: as there is always one single way to partition a $k$ sized set into a $k$ sized subset, we return an iterator that will only produce that very subset.
+The initial two `if` checks take care of the two corner cases which provide a trivial solution:
+- if $k$ is one, there is only one single partition (i.e. the one composed of all singletons);
+- if $k$ is equal to the number of items, there is only one single partition (i.e. the set of all items).

 Admittedly, we should also check for wrong inputs, like the number of items not being a multiple of $k$, or being $0$.
 It's an easy exercise